 I find this skill one of the most versatile and profitable as it can also be used ashore.

-There are only about 20 person on board.
+There are only about 20 people on board.
 Each of them would most probably like to have a haircut once a month.
-This is an income opportunity especially for cadets.
+This is an income opportunity, especially for cadets.